How to Sign Up for Military: Quick Steps for Enlisting Today

 What is the process for joining the Military as a woman?

-Women must meet the same physical and mental standards.
+The process is the same as for men, and women must meet the same physical and mental standards.

-All combat roles are now open to women.
+All combat roles are now open to women, including infantry, armor, and special operations units.

 How do I get started with the enlistment process for the Military?

-A physical exam at a Military Entrance Processing Station (MEPS) is also required.
+You’ll need to take the ASVAB test, which helps determine job eligibility, and a physical exam at a Military Entrance Processing Station (MEPS) is also in the cards.

 What are the financial benefits of serving in the Military?